budakadil1/flask-tfserving-mask-detection-application/README.md

 Also change the ```'/v1/models/img_classifier:predict'``` to ```'/v1/models/(YOUR MODEL NAME):predict'``` - or to any other url the post request is supposed to go to.

 ##### The actual model itself is not really good, this project was created so that I could learn about tfserving and machine learning model deployments into production in general.
+##### The model can be accessed here: https://github.com/budakadil1/tf-serving-mask-detection